AtsukoCoffey/kaitenzushi/README.md

 # Kaitenzushi - Japanese Typing Game
 Do you like sushi?
 Are you familiar with Japan?
 This game is designed not only for practicing speed typing but also for learning the Japanese language and some culture in a fun way.

 > This game’s idea is coming from well-known speed typing game “Sushida” (寿司打) in Japan.
 The game situation is setting to get as much as sushi dishes on the conveyer belt in Kaitenzushi restaurant.
 You have to hurry as if you are slow or indecisive, you’ll miss your favourite dishes.
 Original game is made for native Japanese who know the words already, those words and pictures are not related and more focus on typing speed.
+[CREDITS - Sushida ](#credits-content)

 My challenge is to modify this game and to set the target user for non-native Japanese speaker with introducing basic words with aligned pictures, and give them virtual experience of Kaitenzushi restaurant.